ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab6_Optional/README.md

 We have decided to analyze images from Flickr, by using Flickr API.

-In the `environment.sh` file we have set define the environment variables like below:
+In the `environment.sh` file we have set define the environment variables like below.
 We have replaced the `YOURFLICKPUBLIC` and `YOURFLICKRSECRET` with the API public key and secret for our account, to enable authentication.
-We have also specified the path for our credentials of the Google Cloud Platform.
+Also we have specified the path for our credentials of the Google Cloud Platform.

 ``flickr_public='YOURFLICKRPUBLIC'
 flickr_secret='YOURFLICKRSECRET'